Ectopic Pregnancy: Causes, Symptoms & Treatments

 1. Medical Treatment (Methotrexate)

-If the ectopic pregnancy is detected early and there is no rupture, medication may be used to stop the growth of pregnancy tissue.
+If the Ectopic Pregnancy is detected early and there is no rupture, medication may be used to stop the growth of pregnancy tissue.
 The body then absorbs the tissue naturally.

 2. Surgical Treatment